 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

 How to Perform a Nebraska LLC Name Search

 If you’re ready to search for a business name, you should use an online business search function, right?
 Not necessarily.
-There are different methods for different types of search.
+There are different methods for different types of searches.

-Unlike many states, Nebraska doesn’t provide name availability through an online search.
+Unlike many states, Nebraska doesn’t provide official name availability through an online search.
 Sure, you can see if there are existing businesses with a similar name, but the state requires that all availability requests be submitted in writing.
+Of course, you can still save a ton of time and energy by checking Nebraska’s online Corporate & Business Search before submitting your official availability request.
 You have three options for submission:

 - Email: firstname.lastname@example.org

 When the Secretary of State’s office receives your request, they will check their database and respond to let you know if your desired name is available.